LQG-modified dispersion relations and the problem of cosmic photons threshold anomalies: Abstract

 \section{Abstract}

-Our present contribution sets out to investigate how combined effects of Lorentz-symmetry violation (LSV) and Loop-Quantum-Gravity(LQG)-modified photon dispersion relations affect the threshold anomaly of cosmic photons.
-The point of departure is the post-Maxwellian version of Electromagnetism induced by LQG effects.
-We then consider the problem of gamma-ray attenuation by the Extragalactic Background Light (EBL) and the Cosmic Microwave Background Radiation (CMB) dominated by the Breit-Wheeler Effect.
-By following this path, we aim at the establishment of a new bridge between LSV and astrophysical phenomena in the framework of LQG.
+Our present contribution sets out to investigate how combined effects of Lorentz invariance violation (LIV) and loop quantum gravity (LQG)-modified photon dispersion relations affect the threshold anomaly of cosmic photons.
+The point of departure is the post-Maxwellian version of electromagnetism induced by LQG effects.
+We then consider the problem of gamma-ray attenuation by the extragalactic background light (EBL) and the cosmic microwave background radiation (CMB) dominated by the Breit-Wheeler Effect.
+By following this path, we aim at the establishment of a new bridge between LIV and astrophysical phenomena in the framework of LQG, providing a robust explanation for recent ultra high energy (UHE) astrophysical observations.